 Projects

 Putting the research to work

 What is research without application?
-The goal of my work is to use scientific expertise to support evidence-based decision making for the conservation of bumble bees and other pollinators.
+The goal of our work is to use scientific expertise to support evidence-based decision making for the conservation of bumble bees and other pollinators.
 More broadly, the collective work of my lab is shifting perspectives and enhancing sustainable practices for the benefit of pollinators and global life.
 Find out how below:

+Projects